 1- Sound Recording & Radio Production:

 It is a skill development programme.
-Seventy per cent of the syllabus is composed of practical exercises with a view to help students develop necessary skills as a sound recordist and sound designer for films, TV and media.
+Seventy percent of the syllabus is composed of practical exercises with a view to helping students develop necessary skills as a sound recordist and sound designer for films, TV, and media.

 2- Still Photography: